menisadi/menisadi.github.io/_posts/2025-12-01-spotifyvslastfm.md

   - rbo
   - music
 ---

-_A practical deep dive into similarity and distance metrics using real Spotify and Last.fm data._
+_A practical deep dive into similarity and distance metrics using Spotify Wrapped and Last.fm data._

 ## Background